smarter-sh/smarter/docs/source/smarter-resources/smarter-secret.rst

 Overview
 --------

-The Smarter Secret module provides secure storage capabilities for the Smarter platform, with seamless integration to Smarter resources that rely on sensitive information for authentication and connectivity.
+Smarter Secret is a standard credentials vault, seamlessly integrated with every other Smarter resource that relies on sensitive information for authentication and connectivity.
+Secrets can be shared across teams and referenced by dependent resources without ever exposing the underlying value, and, like any other Smarter resource, a Secret is defined and managed through a standard SAM manifest.

-- :doc:`Smarter Secret <secret/resources/secret>`: A Django ORM-based secure storage for sensitive information like SQL connection strings and API keys.
-Secrets are used by other Smarter resources to provide authentication credentials for remote services.
+* :doc:`Smarter Secret <secret/resources/secret>`: a Django ORM-based secure store
+* for sensitive information such as SQL connection strings and API keys.
+Secrets
+* are consumed by other Smarter resources to supply the authentication credentials
+* those resources need to reach remote services.

 .. literalinclude:: ../example-manifests/secret.yaml
    :language: yaml